 Additional Applications: Extras: tokyoguineapop

-Alternates allow you to add alternate versions of a game.
+Alternates allow you to add alternate versions of a game into the same curation.
 This is commonly used to add older versions of a game, alternate languages of a game, or hacked versions from sites like Arcade Prehacks.
 Note that all of the files required to run an Alternate should be included in the

 content folder of your curation, along with the files for the main version.

-Additional Applications: Play Hacked Version: Application Path: FPSoftware\Flash\flashplayer_32_sa.exe Launch Command: http://www.irregulargames.com/drop3/drop3-hacked.swf
+Additional Applications: Hacked Version: Application Path: FPSoftware\Flash\flashplayer_32_sa.exe Launch Command: http://www.irregulargames.com/drop3/drop3-hacked.swf